Jatinnn27/Travel-companion-using-google-map-api/README.md

-# Travel-companion-using-google-map-api
-This travel companion web app, built with JavaScript and HTML, uses the Google Maps API to help users find nearby hospitals, food outlets, and more.
-With a simple interface and real-time location tracking, it’s an essential tool for travelers, ensuring quick access to vital services and local amenities on the go.(Testing Project)
+This travel companion web app, built with React, JavaScript, and HTML, integrates Google Maps, RapidAPI, and OpenWeather APIs.
+It helps users locate nearby hospitals, food outlets, and more while providing real-time weather updates.
+With its intuitive interface, it’s an essential tool for travelers, ensuring easy access to vital services and local info.